yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 [[chinese-ginseng-chicken-tonic-soup|You can alias a link like this]] if you don't want to keep the title.
 Heads up— this link points to a recipe for Chinese ginseng chicken Soup.

-[[syntax#Wikilink Embeds|This wikilink]] points to a header further down on this page, by using a `#`.
+[[Writing with Exocore Syntax#Wikilink Embeds|This wikilink]] points to a header further down on this page, by using a `#`.
 Under that header you will find a different sort of wikilink— an embed.
 The content of another note is embedded within the current note.
 You can also point to a particular header within another note.

 Check out the backlinks section at the bottom of any post, and you'll find a list of every post that links back to it.
 Backlinks are automatically generated, and display all posts with links pointing to them.